 How We Measure a Pomeranian’s Intelligence

 As mentioned, Pomeranians are “bright dogs.”
 But how did we come to this conclusion?
-Stanley Coren, a pHD and canine psychologist from the University of British Columbia, is responsible for developing our list of the smartest dog breeds.
+Stanley Coren, a pHD and canine psychologist from the University of British Columbia, is credited for developing our list of the smartest dog breeds.

 Coren requested the help of 199 obedience trials judges from the American and Canadian Kennel Club to participate in his research.
-Through Coren’s proposed trials, they were able to measure just one dimension of dog IQ, that is, obedience & working intelligence.
+Through Coren’s trials, they were able to measure just one dimension of dog intelligence, that is, obedience & working intelligence.

 Coren’s Dog Intelligence Criteria